AdamFulford/Venolo/README.md

 Volume - sets the overall maximum level of the output when the pedal is engaged.
 Fully clockwise is a slight above unity gain.
 Fully anti-clockwise corresponds to almost no output signal (usually below noise level of typical guitar amps).

-Pan - sets the average pan positions in the stereo field.
+Pan - sets the average pan position in the stereo field.

 Midi assign: the midi assign button can be used to map multiple controls to respond to an expression value received on CC#1 (channel 5).
 Mapping controls works like this: